 Dino Eggs | Composing Teen Numbers Game

-Dino Eggs - This dinosaur game helps kids practice composing teen numbers.
+Dino Eggs - This teen numbers game helps kids practice composing teen numbers.
 Teen numbers are the numbers between 10 and 20 and are always made up of a ten and some ones.
 To free the baby dinosaur, select the correct answer to each problem.

 Common Core Standards